kaste/PyTest/README.md

 # Install

+End-users should just do the normal install using `Package Control` searching for `PyTest`.

-As long as it's not listed, you can just manually download/clone from github and put it in your Packages directory.
+Hackers can manually download/clone from github and put it in your Packages directory.
 You have to run `Package Control: Satisfy Dependencies` after that to pull in `lxml`.

-Or you go fancy, and add this repo to `Package Control`.
+You can go fancy of course, and add this repo to `Package Control`.

 1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
 Then enter the URL of this repo: `https://github.com/kaste/PyTest` in the input field.
 2. Open up the command palette again and find `Package Control: Install Package`, and just search for `PyTest`. (just a normal install)